krruzic/Reader-YC/README.md

 * Get the main hackernews pages in a nice tabbed format
 * Infinite scrolling, load more comments
 * View articles, comments, and text posts
+* Different sections of the apps accessible by tabs
+* View user pages

 ###Current Issues:
 * ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~